All Episodes

 But Iraq is not Afghanistan.

-But she's she sort of blurred that line.
+But she sort of blurred that line.

-Now listen to this answer.
+Now, listen to this answer.

-Then we should have gone after Al Qaeda, and maybe not after the country of Afghanistan.
+Then we should have gone after Al-Qaeda and maybe not after the country of Afghanistan.

 That's where they were headquartered.

-Should we go after their headquarters?
+Shouldn't we go after their headquarters?

 Doesn't that make sense?

-I'm not a military strategist.
+So I'm not a military strategist.

 But I'm saying that we're sending our ground troops in to invade countries where the entire country wasn't the problem, especially Iraq.